 IQ testingIntelligence testing

 Many IQ tests are used today.
-Whether they measure actual intelligence or simply certain abilities is controversial.
-IQ tests measure a specific functioning ability and may not accurately assess your talents or future potential.
+Whether they measure actual intelligence or simply certain abilities are controversial.
+IQ tests measure a specific functioning ability and may not accurately assess a person's talents or future potential.
 Results of any intelligence test may be culturally biased.

 - Wechsler Preschool and Primary Scale of Intelligence

 Functioning abilities that are measured by these tests include language, mathematical, analytical, spatial (for example, reading a map), among others.
 Each test has its own scoring system.

 In general, IQ tests are only one way to measure how well a person functions.
 Other factors, such as genetics and environment, should be considered.

 Blais MA, Sinclair SJ, O’Keefe SM.
 Understanding and applying psychological assessment.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry .
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 7.